MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/item-templates-listview.md

 keywords: windows 10, uwp, fluent
 ---

-# Item templates for ListView
+# Item templates for list view

 This section contains item templates that you can use with a [**ListView**](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.ListView) control.
 Use these templates to get the look of common app types.